ispedals/Enable-Youtube-Player-Mobile/README.md

 # Enable Youtube Player Mobile

-Adds a site-specific override for Firefox for Android to spoof the chrome useragent for youtube.com.
+Adds a site-specific override for Firefox for Android to spoof the Chrome useragent for m/youtube.com.
 This allows videos to play in the browser instead of playing in the native app.
 Site-specific override support was only added in Firefox for Android 22

-See

 ##Changelog

 * 0.3
-Rename, relicence, and submit to AMO
+Rename, relicence, and submit to AMO.
+Update useragent to Chrome 33 and Android 4.4

 * 0.2
 Update useragent to Chrome 29